 Faculty members from the Macalester Classics department offer a January program approximately every other year.
 Traveling and working together creates strong personal and professional ties.

-Omrit is an interdisciplinary learning experience and anyone is eligible to participate in the excavation without previous experience in archaeology.
-This season's archaeological goals include excavating inside the temple, especially the temple cella, and continuing the preservation and reconstruction of both phases of the temple.
+Omrit is an interdisciplinary learning experience and anyone is eligible to participate without previous experience in archaeology.
+The project has reached the study and conservation stage, and students are helping preserve and present both phases of the temple.

 Students share their experience of study away.